ghattisu/AC215_Bloodwise/README.md

 2. Code is pushed to the `main` branch

 #### 1. Deploying with /deploy-app ####
 To trigger the deploy app action, add `/deploy-app` to your commit message when working outside the container.

-1. **`/deploy-app` is included in the git commit message** To run the deploy app action, add the following to code commit comment:
-**Do this outside the container**
-Add `/deploy-app` to the commit message to re-deploy the frontend and backend
+In the `app-ci-cd-gcp.yml` file, we first build and run a deployment container, mount necessary code directories and credentials, and execute the Kubernetes deployment script.
+This will redeploy both frontend and backend components.

+Example:
 ```
 git commit -m "XXX /deploy-app"
 ```